We are all in a big network of relationships; with family, friends, acquaintances, teachers, partners and all sorts of other people.

 There is strong evidence to support having good relationships matters.
 Relationships can impact our mental and physical health.
 Positive and supportive relationships will help us to feel healthier, happier, and more satisfied with our lives.

-Making friends isn't always easy.
-If you find it difficult, Childline provides some tips to help.
+Making friends isn't always easy for children and young people.
+Childline provides some tips to help.

-Liggy Webb a specialist in the field of modern life skills provides 8 tips to help you to develop more positive and healthy relationships in all areas of your life.
+Liggy Webb a specialist in the field of modern life skills provides 8 tips to help develop more positive and healthy relationships in all areas of life.
 Liggy Webb's quick tips for a healthy relationship:

-- Ensure that the relationship you have with yourself is a positive one.
+- ensure that the relationship is a positive one.

 If you choose to be in a relationship with someone, it should be a positive experience.
 It won't be perfect every day - all relationships go through ups and downs -but it should be fun and help you feel good about yourself.